 Are you a die-hard horror fan?
 Are you someone looking to expand your horizons, and find just the right kind of horror for you?
 Well, we’ve got just the thing.
-We’ve dissected the horror into the nine main subgenres of horror with some recommended reading for each category.
+We’ve dissected the horror into the nine main subgenres of horror with our recommendations on where to start with each.

 Categorizing the subgenres of horror genre is harder than you might think.
 We’re not talking about the periodic table of elements here.
 It gets murky.
 There’s a lot of overlap, a lot of genre-bending and crossover.
 If you asked ten popular horror writers to make a list of subgenres within the main genre, you’d get ten different lists.

 But let’s tackle it anyway!